 - Yields about 10 pancakes.

-- *I used plain, low fat yogurt and the pancakes turned out great, albeit thinner than my banana oat pancakes.
+- *I used plain, low fat yogurt.
 I’ll try Greek yogurt next time and see if the pancakes turn out fatter.

 - I intended to top the pancakes with slices of peaches and blueberries, but couldn’t find the paring knife to make it happen.